Hacking on Cockpit

 ln -s $(pwd)/dist ~/.local/share/cockpit

-This will cause cockpit to read JavaScript, HTML, and CSS files directly from the locally built package output directory instead of using the system-installed Cockpit files.
+This will cause Cockpit to read JavaScript, HTML, and CSS files directly from the locally built package output directory instead of using the system-installed Cockpit files.

 ./build.js -w systemd